devmrwor/react-hooks-props-basics/README.md

 ```

 Above, we are using [_conditional rendering_][conditional rendering] to only
-display the blog content if it is published.
+display the blog content if it is published, based on the `isPublished` prop.

 ### Expanding our Application